Introducing Palestine - Pictures of Palestine

 Map of Israel and Palestine

-The West Bank landscape is impressive - elevated highlands of limestone 700-800m (2,000-3,000ft) up, with deep valleys, villages, mosques and churches perched on hilltops or spilling down the sides of hills, with ancient agricultural terracing, olive trees, wide vistas and sweeps of scenery.
-Palestine's towns, some of which go back millennia, have old historic centres with characterful alleyways, souks, nooks and crannies.
+The West Bank landscape is impressive - elevated limestone highlands 700-800m (2,000-3,000ft) up, with deep valleys, villages, mosques, churches perched on hilltops or spilling down the sides of hills, and ancient agricultural terracing, olive trees and wide sweeps of scenery.
+Palestine's towns, some millennia-old, have old historic centres with alleyways, souks, nooks and crannies.
+The harmony between Palestinian Muslims and Christians is noteworthy.
+About 30% of the nation is secular too.
+There's little crime - except the military occupation and apartheid.

 © Text and pictures copyright Palden Jenkins 2011.
 This is online material supplementing the book Pictures of Palestine by Palden Jenkins.
 You may print it out in single copies for your own non-commercial use or forward it by e-mail as long as the piece is unaltered and properly attributed to the author.
 The book's website is at www.palden.co.uk/pop

-Back to content | Back to main menu
+Back to content